 Why Are There So Many Different Species Of Parasitoid Wasps?

-It is reasonable to speculate as to why we find so many different kinds of Ichneumon wasps is that there are so many different types of insect pests.
+It is reasonable to speculate as to why we find so many species and different kinds of wasps from the family ichneumonidae is that there are so many different types of insect pests.

 Parasitoid organisms tend to evolve in a way very closely linked to the traits and lives of their hosts.